Shopping Cart

 "Shame on you, Pneuma."

-And, possibly to catch more yet uninformed of current travesty, or remind informed of situation, she posted on Yelp again:
+And, possibly to reach more yet uninformed of the current travesty or a reminder of the situation, she posted on Yelp 15 months later:

 12/12/2021